 Vendor Vulnerability Reporting and Disclosure Policy

-This document defines the policy for the coordinated reporting and disclosure of vulnerabilities that Cisco Systems, Inc. employees find in non-Cisco products and services.
-In the event that vulnerabilities are found in a vendor's product or service, Cisco will attempt to contact the vendor by email to notify the vendor of such a discovery.
-On initial contact with the vendor, an attempt will be made to create a secure communication channel by exchanging PGP keys for encrypted email.
-If a secure communication channel is created successfully, an encrypted copy of the vulnerability report will be sent to the vendor through that channel.
-If no response to the attempt to create a secure communication channel is received within seven days, a description of the vulnerability will be supplied to the vendor in plain text.
-If the vendor remains unresponsive 45 days after the initial contact, the report will also be sent to the Carnegie Mellon Computer Emergency Response Team (CERT).
-In compliance with CERT vulnerability disclosure guidelines, the vendor will then have approximately 45 days before public disclosure of information about the vulnerability.
+This policy sets forth the reporting and disclosure process that Cisco Systems, Inc. and its subsidiaries (collectively, “Cisco”) follow when we discover security vulnerabilities in non-Cisco products and services.
+If a vulnerability is found in a vendor’s product or service, Cisco will attempt to contact the vendor by email to notify the vendor of such discovery.
+Cisco will initially attempt to create a secure communication channel with the vendor by exchanging PGP keys for encrypted email.
+If a secure communication channel is successfully created, then an encrypted copy of the vulnerability report will be sent to the vendor through that channel.
+If no response to the attempt to create a secure communication channel is received by Cisco within seven (7) days, then a description of the vulnerability will be sent by email to the vendor in plain text.

 | Day 0